← cook.2ho.me

 2:00

 Cooker on Brown, lid off.
-Melt ghee, then add cumin seed.
-Stir continuously.
+Dump in ghee, cumin, and all 7g salt.
+Melt ghee, then stir.
 Pull at first nutty smell (60–90s).
 Don’t let it go black.

 Sauté Rice